 To date, we have devoted substantially all of our resources to drug discovery, conducting preclinical studies and clinical trials, obtaining and maintaining patents related to our product candidates, and the provision of general and administrative support for these operations.
-We recognize revenues from various research and development grants, but do not have any products approved for sale and have not generated any product sales.
-We have funded our operations primarily through the private placement of preferred stock, grant revenues and our initial public offering ("IPO").
-Through September 30, 2019, we have raised gross proceeds of approximately \$210.8 million to fund our operations from the issuance of common stock in our IPO in July 2018 as well as through issuance of convertible preferred stock prior to our IPO.
-As of September 30, 2019, we had unrestricted cash, cash equivalents and investment securities of \$131.7 million.
+We have recognized revenues from various research and development grants, but do not have any products approved for sale and have not generated any product sales.
+We have funded our operations primarily through our grant revenues, the private placement of preferred stock, and sales of our common stock.
+As of March 31, 2020, we had unrestricted cash, cash equivalents, and investment securities of \$112.8 million.

-We have incurred cumulative net losses since our inception and, as of September 30, 2019, we had an accumulated deficit of \$79.3 million.
+We have incurred cumulative net losses since our inception and, as of March 31, 2020, we had an accumulated deficit of \$111.2 million.
 Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year, depending on the timing of our clinical trials and preclinical studies and our expenditures on other research and development activities.
-We expect our expenses and operating losses will increase substantially as we conduct our ongoing and planned clinical trials, continue our research and development activities and conduct preclinical studies, hire additional personnel, protect our intellectual property and incur costs associated with being a public company, including audit, legal, regulatory, and tax-related services associated with maintaining compliance with exchange listing and Securities and Exchange Commission ("SEC") requirements, director and officer insurance premiums, and investor relations costs.
+We expect our expenses and operating losses will increase substantially as we conduct our ongoing and planned clinical trials, continue our research and development activities, and conduct preclinical studies, hire additional personnel, protect our intellectual property and incur costs associated with being a public company, including audit, legal, regulatory, and tax-related services associated with maintaining compliance with exchange listing and Securities and Exchange Commission, or SEC, requirements, director and officer insurance premiums, and investor relations costs.